3rd Hussars: P-T

 Spencer, CG | Major | Biography Major Spencer served with the 3rd Hussars from 1911-13 and then with the 7th Hussars from 1913-46.
 He was RQMS and became QM of the regiment in 1934.
 He died on the 5th of August 1965. | |

 Spencer, V | 4386 | Lance Corporal | South Africa 1899-1902.
 Awarded King’s South Africa medal – clasps: South Africa 1901, South Africa 1902.
-From the 8th Hussars, 13 August 1902. |
+He transferred from the 8th Hussars on the 13th of August 1902. |

 Sproston, T | 4259 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |